 - Prepare the cranberry vinaigrette by whisking all the ingredients together and placing it in a jar with a lid.

-- Roast the butternut squash according to the recipe directions, but let cool completely before assembling in the salad.
+- Roast the butternut squash according to the recipe directions, but let cool completely before assembling it in the salad.

 - In a large bowl toss the kale, dried cranberries, and pumpkin seeds together.
 Set out 6 meal prep containers and divide the kale mixture evenly between each.